joewreschnig/spar-c-l-mode/README.md

 Confused by all the ^Ls you see in official Emacs code?
 Disappointed that you installed a package named "pretty" that isn't?
-Then Spar^L Mode is for you!
+Then Spar^L mode is for you!

-Spar^L Mode replaces the form feed (Control-L, or ^L) character in Emacs buffers with something much cuter.
+Spar^L mode replaces the form feed (Control-L, or ^L) character in Emacs buffers with something much cuter.

 ．☆ · ゜✧ ｡ ．· ° · ✧ ．☆ · ゜✧ ｡ ．☆ · ゜✧ ｡ ．☆ · ゜✧ ｡ ．· ° · ✧ ︵‿✧